carpentries-lab/metagenomics-shell/_episodes/01-introduction.md

 This directory contains four files with `.fastq.gz` extensions.
 FASTQ is a format for storing information about sequencing reads and their quality.
 GZ is an archive file compressed.
 We will be learning more about FASTQ files in a later lesson.
+These data comes in a compressed format, which is why there is a `.gz` at the end of the files.
+This makes it faster to transfer, and allows it to take up less space on our computer.
-But first we are going to decompress the files using the next command:
+Let's use `gunzip` to decompress the files so that we can look at the FASTQ format.
 ~~~
-$ gunzip *
+$ gunzip JC1A_R1.fastq.gz  JC1A_R2.fastq.gz  JP4D_R1.fastq.gz  JP4D_R2.fastq.gz
 $ ls
 ~~~
 {: .bash}